mzulian00/mzulian00/README.md

 ## Hi!
 I'm Matteo, welcolme to my GitHub 😊

 * M.S. in Automation and Intelligent CyberPhysical Systems at [Politecnico di Torino](https://www.polito.it/) with grade **cum laude**.
-Here's the [study plan](#bachelor-degree-transcript).
+Here's the [study plan](#master-degree-transcript).
 * B.S. in Computer Science and Engineering at [Politecnico di Torino](https://www.polito.it/) with grade **110/110**.
-Here's the [study plan](#master-degree-transcript).
+Here's the [study plan](#bachelor-degree-transcript).
 * I can speak fluently Italian and English, currently learning German and Spanish.

 Here is a brief summary of what you can find in my repositories:
-- Machine Learning MSc project [Implementazione di una rete GAN applicata ad un task di Image Inpainting](https://github.com/mzulian00/project-Machine-Learning), ADD DESCRIPTION
+- Machine Learning MSc project [Implementazione di una rete GAN applicata ad un task di Image Inpainting](https://github.com/mzulian00/project-Machine-Learning), <!-- ADD DESCRIPTION -->
-- Reinforcement Learning MSc project [Analysis of Sim-to-Real strategies with Domain Randomization techniques](https://github.com/mzulian00/homeworks-Robot-Learning/tree/main/project), ADD DESCRIPTION
+- Reinforcement Learning MSc project [Analysis of Sim-to-Real strategies with Domain Randomization techniques](https://github.com/mzulian00/homeworks-Robot-Learning/tree/main/project), <!-- ADD DESCRIPTION -->

 - Robot Learning MSc projects, collection of four homeworks committed during the course regarding:
     - [Ekf and ROS](https://github.com/mzulian00/homeworks-Robot-Learning/exercise1-EKF-and-ROS): implementation of an Extended Kalman Filter applied to a single and double